Towards Visual Saliency Explanations of Face Verification: Introduction

 \section{Introduction}

-Recent years have witnessed great advances in face recognition (FR) technologies due to the rapid development of deep learning techniques.
+Recent years have witnessed great advances in face recognition (FR) due to the rapid development of deep learning techniques.
 Current deep face recognition systems achieve near-perfect performance on well-known public benchmarks and have been widely deployed in several applications, such as access control and surveillance.
-However, the deployment of such biometric systems poses a potential threat to privacy and data protection rights, resulting in serious public concern.
-Besides, deep learning-based systems are often criticized for their ``black-box'' nature, making it difficult to interpret their predictions.
-To address these issues, it is essential to comprehend the decision-making process of deep face recognition technologies, thereby improving their performance and making them more widely accepted in society.
+However, the predictions made by deep learning-based systems tend to be challenging to interpret.
+The deployment of such biometric systems poses a potential threat to privacy and data protection, resulting in serious public concern.
+To address these issues, it is essential to comprehend the decision-making process of deep face recognition, thereby improving their performance and making them more widely accepted in society.

-This paper focuses on the problem of explainable face recognition, specifically developing insightful explainability tools to interpret the decision-making process of deep face recognition systems.
+This paper focuses on a crucial problem in face recognition, i.e. explainable face verification, specifically by developing insightful explainability tools to interpret the decision-making process of a deep face verification system.
 Various saliency map-based algorithms have been proposed as forms of explainable artificial intelligence (XAI) to highlight either the internal CNN layers \cite{zeiler2014visualizing, olah2017feature, bau2017network} or the important pixels of the input image that are relevant to the model’s decision \cite{simonyan2013deep,binder2016layer,zhou2016learning,zhang2018top,selvaraju2017grad,chattopadhay2018grad,li2018tell}.
 While many of them have achieved impressive results, they are mainly designed for classification and detection tasks.
-To solve this problem, previous studies attempted to adapt the existing explanation method to the face recognition task.
-For example, authors in \cite{castanon2018visualizing,williford2020explainable} leveraged the contrastive excitation backpropagation (cEBP) technique \cite{zhang2018top} to localize important regions in the face.
-Mery and Morris \cite{mery2022black} adopted a similar idea of perturbing input images as in \cite{ribeiro2016should,petsiuk2018rise}. \cite{winter2022demystifying} applied explainable boosting machine to face verification.